timcassell/ProtoPromise/Package/README.md

 ## Latest Updates

-## v 2.5.2 - June 4, 2023
+## v 2.5.3 - June 9, 2023

-- Fixed causality traces and circular await detection with `Promise.ParallelForEach` and `Promise.ParallelFor`.
+- Fixed circular await detection with `Promise.ParallelForEach` and `Promise.ParallelFor`.
-- Fixed `Promise.Canceled()` caused the parent promise to be mutated after it was repooled.
+- Reduced memory of `CancelationSource`.
-- Reduced memory and cpu of `Promise.ParallelForEach`, `Promise.ParallelFor`, `Promise.Run`, and `Promise.New`.
+- Reduced memory of linked `CancelationToken`s.

 See [ChangeLog](../Package/CHANGELOG.md) for the full changelog.